bumped/bumped-finepack/README.md

 ## Install

-> You don't need to install it!
-Bumped automatically resolve the plugins dependencies.
-However if you still want to do so must be globally accessible:
+> You don't need to install this module!
+Bumped automatically resolves the plugins dependencies.
+However, if you still want to do so, it must be globally accessible:

 ```bash
 npm install bumped-finepack -g